PyAntony/hate-speech/README.md

 We can notice the evaluation loss for 2 epochs is the lowest (this is the most relevant metric).
 For the second part of the notebook I used the pre-trained model (without tuning) to extract embeddings for the entire sentences and pass them as the input to the default head classifier (a 2 layer NN).
-I could have used any other classifier but I chose the same default head to make the comparison with the fine-tuning approach fair.
+I could have used any other classifier but I chose the same default head to make a fair comparison with the fine-tuning approach.
 There are multiple strategies to select embeddings; combinations I tried included:
 * CLS: embedding for [CLS] token.
 * LAST_MEAN: mean of all word embeddings from last layer.